petedejoy/documentation/v2/clickstream/destinations/kissmetrics.md

 ### Astronomer Side

-Now that you have your API Key, go ahead and enter it into the Kissmetrics connector on your Astronomer dashboard and give your new connection a unique name.
+Now that you have your API Key, go ahead and enter it into the KISSmetrics connector on your Astronomer dashboard and give your new connection a unique name.

 Once that's done, click on `Create Destination` to activate your pipeline.